article background

 What is the average payback time for solar panels?

-The time it takes for a solar panel system to pay itself back will depend on a number of factors, including initial upfront costs, size of system, feed-in tariff rate and how much energy is used.
-As a way of a rough guide, here are some estimated payback times for solar panels from Solar Choice:
+The time it takes for a solar panel system to pay for itself will depend on a number of factors, including initial upfront costs, size of system, feed-in tariff rate and how much energy is used.
+As a rough guide, here are some estimated payback times for solar panels from Solar Choice:

 City Payback Period